 Beginning and Ending Cash and Investments are reported as restricted or committed when it is subject to restrictions on use imposed by external parties or due to internal commitments established by resolution by the Board of Commissioners.
 When expenditures that meet restrictions are incurred, the district intends to use the most restricted resources first.
-At December 31, 2021, the district has \$398,000 of committed funds that have been set aside to purchase a Tender in 2022.
+On December 31, 2022, the District does not have any restricted funds.